0xbaha/env-setup/README.md

     ```bash
     # Update the package lists that need upgrading
     sudo apt update
-    # Upgrade packages and its depencencies
+    # Upgrade packages and its dependencies
     sudo apt dist-upgrade
     ```